jesus-arroyo/jesus-arroyo.github.io/_pages/research.md

 <details>
 <summary> <b>Overview</b> (<i>click to expand</i>) </summary><p>

-I am interested in the statistical, theoretical and computational aspectsof methodologies for problems that arise in "big-data", particularly the ones involving *complex and high-dimensional datasets*.
-My research focuses on a synergistic approach to combine the following themes.
+I am interested in the statistical, mathematical and computational aspectsof methodologies for problems that arise in data science, especially for *large and complex data*.
+My research combines the following themes.

-- Developing new statistical methodologies for complex and high-dimensional data to make*interpretable and efficient inferences* by exploiting low-dimensional structures in the data.
+- Developing statistical methodologies for complex and high-dimensional data to make*interpretable and efficient inferences* by exploiting low-dimensional structures in the data.

 - Constructing *computationally efficient and robust algorithms* for large-scale data analysis, in particular through spectral methods and convex optimization.